 Authors: Per Hokstad

 Abstract.
-We investigate time dilation in the theory of special relativity, and discuss some basic questions and controversies.
-Starting out from the Lorentz transformation, we stress that the location of clocks used for time readings is essential for the magnitude of the observed time dilation.
+We investigate time dilation in the theory of special relativity.
+The location of clocks used for time readings is essential for the magnitude of the observed time dilation.
 We focus on three observational principles: 1) A reference frame may apply a single clock (SC); 2) It may apply multiple clocks (MC); or 3) There is a completely symmetric situation between the two reference frames.
-We specify two types of simultaneity.
-First, there can be a direct comparison of clock readings at identical positions, (‘basic simultaneity’).
-Further, there is simultaneity ‘in the perspective’ of any reference frame.
-By also using an auxiliary reference frame – in combination with symmetry considerations – we also define ‘simultaneity at a distance’; becoming an essential concept in our investigations.
-Throughout there is a focus on symmetry.
-A main statement is to stress that the Lorentz transformation has a fully symmetric solution with respect to the two reference frames: We will always observe that a single clock on any reference frame goes slower than the passing clocks on the other frame.
-This is mutual for both frames.
+Symmetry and simultaneity are the two essential concepts of our approach.
+We can define simultaneity ‘in the perspective’ of any reference frame.
+This may seem of limited interest, but by also using an auxiliary reference frame – in combination with symmetry considerations – we can also define ‘simultaneity at a distance’; becoming essential for our investigations.
 We use the obtained framework to give a thorough discussion of the travelling twin paradox, and arrive at a conclusion regarding the twins’ ages, which deviates from the prevalent view regarding this example.

 Comments: 14 Pages.